UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/batch_jobs/batch_directives/index.md

 ???+ question "Automatic assignment to high memory nodes"

     If a value of `mem-per-cpu` is requested that is higher than the value available on a given cluster, the Scheduler will automatically migrate the job to a high memory node, even if you did not explicitly request this.

-    The most common case of this would be migrating a job from Ocelote, which has 6 GB per CPU, to Puma, which has 5 GB per CPU.

     Since the Scheduler is able to detect and assign this value automatically, it is recommended to remove requests for `mem-per-cpu` and specify either the total memory or number of CPUs.
 See the [CPUs and Memory](#cpus-and-memory) section for details.